bmoreonrails/rails_tutorial/_chapters/chapter_14.md

       I can think of one - logged out users shouldn't be able to add books.
 This is *your* super rad bookstore after all.
 You don't want some random person to come along and start adding books to your bookstore.

   1. Open `app/views/books/index.html.erb` and find the "Add a book" link.

-Update the template so the "Add a book" link is only visible to logged in users.
+      Take some time and try updating the template so the "Add a book" link is only visible to logged in users.
 Logged out users shouldn't see anything.
 {% endlist %}
 {% endsteps %}